SOTIF-SE/OpenBehavior/README.md

 <tr>
 <td width="800">

 **Figure 2:** *Overview of the OpenBehavior workflow.
-Users specify scenarios with a behavior-centric language and high-level scenario intents using OBSpec, which are then instantiated and adaptively orchestrated to generate interactive scenarios for systematic testing of the autonomous driving system.*
+Users specify scenarios with a behavior-centric language and high-level scenario objectives using OBSpec, which are then instantiated and adaptively orchestrated to generate interactive scenarios for systematic testing of the autonomous driving system.*

 </td>
 </tr>